The Dispute Resolution Review: Taiwan

 i Overview of court procedure

-The main law governing civil court procedure is the CCP.
-In terms of types of action, it governs the proceedings for both general commercial disputes and disputes regarding personal affairs (i.e., marriage, parent–child relationship, interdiction and declaration of death).
+The main law governing the civil court procedure is the CCP.
+In terms of types of action, it governs the proceedings for both general commercial disputes and disputes regarding personal affairs (i.e., marriage, the parent–child relationship, interdiction and declaration of death).
 In terms of types of procedure, in addition to the general court proceedings, it also provides the basic requirements and rules for provisional remedies and judgment enforcement, and the details of execution are provided in the Law of Compulsory Enforcement.

 Other supplemental regulations (e.g., the Enforcement Rules of the Code of Civil Procedure, the Notes for Civil Procedure and the Guidelines for Handling Civil Actions) are applicable to civil court procedures.

 There are three types of proceedings provided for in the CCP: ordinary proceedings, summary proceedings and small claim proceedings.
 All of the proceedings are commenced by the filing of a complaint with the competent district court.
 Electronic filing is acceptable.

 Upon receiving a complaint, the presiding judge may either send a copy of the complaint to the defendant and a summons indicating the date of the first hearing to the plaintiff and defendant respectively; or a copy of the complaint to the defendant along with a letter instructing the defendant to file a reply within a specified period.
 If the latter procedure is adopted the judge, upon receiving the defendant's reply, will either designate the date of the first hearing or instruct the plaintiff to respond to such reply.
 In the latter case, the judge will not designate the date of the first hearing until he or she is satisfied with both parties' arguments and defences.